ronaldbosma/blog/content/blog/cleaning-up-your-test-data-builders.md

 ### Finishing touch

-If your using explicit types instead of the `var` keyword there's one more step to take.
+If you're using explicit types instead of the `var` keyword there's one more step to take.
 You can remove the call to `Build` by introducing an [implicit type conversion operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/implicit) in the `PersonBuilder`.
 This will convert a `PersonBuilder` to a `Person` by calling the `Build` method.

 ```csharp
 Person sherlock = A.Man.Called("Sherlock Holmes")